vaibahvj50/Face-emotion-recognition/README.md

 Deep learning backed system not only solves the surveillance issue, but it also removes the human bias from the system, and all information is no longer in the teacher’s brain rather translated in numbers that can be analyzed and tracked.

 I will solve the above-mentioned challenge by applying deep learning algorithms to live video data.
 The solution to this problem is by recognizing facial emotions.

+#Introduction

+Facial expressions are a form of nonverbal communication.
+Various studies have been done for the classification of these facial expressions.
+There is strong evidence for the universal facial expressions of seven emotions which include: neutral happy, sadness, anger, disgust, fear, and surprise.
+So it is very important to detect these emotions on the face as it has wide applications in the field of Computer Vision and Artificial Intelligence.
+These fields are researching on the facial emotions to get the sentiments of the humans automatically.

+Emotion recognition is the process of identifying human emotion.
+People vary widely in their accuracy at recognizing the emotions of others.
+Use of technology to help people with emotion recognition is a relatively nascent research area.
+Generally, the technology works best if it uses multiple modalities in context.
+To date, the most work has been conducted on automating the recognition of facial expressions from video, spoken expressions from audio, written expressions from text, and physiology as measured by wearables.

+#Dependencies

+Python 3
+Tensorflow 2.0
+Streamlit
+Streamlit-Webrtc
+OpenCV

+#About CNN Model
+Deep Learning is becoming a very popular subset of machine learning due to its high level of performance across many types of data.
+A great way to use deep learning to classify images is to build a convolutional neural network (CNN).
+The Keras library in Python makes it pretty simple to build a CNN.
+Convolutional Neural Networks (CNNs) is the most popular neural network model being used for image classification problem.Instead of a fully connected network of weights from each pixel, a CNN has just enough weights to look at a small patch of the image.
+ CNNs take a different approach towards regularization: they take advantage of the hierarchical pattern in data and assemble patterns of increasing complexity using smaller and simpler patterns embossed in their filters.
+Therefore, on a scale of connectivity and complexity, CNNs are on the lower extreme.
+Convolutional networks were inspired by biological processes in that the connectivity pattern between neurons resembles the organization of the animal visual cortex.
+Individual cortical neurons respond to stimuli only in a restricted region of the visual field known as the receptive field.
+The receptive fields of different neurons partially overlap such that they cover the entire visual field.CNNs use relatively little pre-processing compared to other image classification algorithms.
+This means that the network learns to optimize the filters (or kernels) through automated learning, whereas in traditional algorithms these filters are hand-engineered.
+This independence from prior knowledge and human intervention in feature extraction is a major advantage.